Clan McDuck: The seat of Clan McDuck

-The seat of Clan McDuck is McDuck Castle (alternately called Castle McDuck) which is located in Dismal Downs, somewhere in Rannoch Moor, a non-fictional location within Scotland.
+The seat of Clan McDuck is McDuck Castle (alternately called Castle McDuck) which is located in Dismal Downs, somewhere in Rannoch Moor, a non-fictional moorland area in north-central Scotland approximately 100 miles (160 km) north of Glasgow.
 The nearest village is the fictional MacDuich.
 The castle usually appears in good condition considering its great age.
 However, in the Barks story "Hound of the Whiskervilles" (1960) the castle is in ruins.

 The comics continuity does not establish when McDuck Castle was built, but it first appears (on the fictional timeline) in 946 when the Saxons laid siege to it.
 For many centuries the castle served as the home of the clan chief.
 In 1675, the McDucks were run out of the castle due to the depredations of a "monstrous devil dog" in Dismal Downs, later discovered to be a plot by the rival Clan Whiskerville.
 At this time, many of the McDucks moved to the village of MacDuich and to Glasgow.
 Even after their departure, the clan still owned the castle and continued to pay the taxes by pooling their incomes.
 By 1885, only Fergus and Jake McDuck remain to pay the taxes, but their combined income is not enough, causing the Crown to auction it off.
 Scrooge then buys the estate, allowing his family to reoccupy the castle.
 He also hires local dogface Scottie McTerrier as caretaker.
 Sometime after Scottie's death, Scrooge's sister Matilda becomes caretaker.